livingdocsIO/documentation/content/operations/self-hosting.md

 #### Container data volumes

 Both the containers for server and editor are stateless.
-The elasticsearch and postgres containers data directory needs to be mounted to the host on with a data volume.
+The Elasticsearch and Postgres containers data directory needs to be mounted to the host on with a data volume.

 #### Health checks
 - **Editor**: HTTP GET /status, Port 9000